10 Animals With Big Feet

 Unlike many other water birds, American coots do not possess webbed feet.
 Instead, they have unique-toed feet that may appear unusual.

-However, in contrast to the previously mentioned birds, these toed feet allow them to walk on various surfaces, including mud, grass, and ice.
+However, unlike the previously mentioned birds, these toed feet allow them to walk on various surfaces, including mud, grass, and ice.

-American coots have four toes, with three in the front and one at the back.
+American coots have four toes, three in the front and one at the back.

 6. Snowshoe Hares